jonathanmoregard/intender/INSTALL_GUIDE.md

 - You should see the Intender icon in your Chrome toolbar
 - Click the icon to open the popup and test the extension

+## Updating

+- Before switching builds or reinstalling, open Intender → Settings.
+- Click "Export intentions" to download a `.json` backup.
+- After installing the new build, open Settings and click "Import intentions" to restore.

 ## Troubleshooting

 **Extension not appearing in toolbar:**